 9. Start at a small local ski hill, you don’t need a big ski resort with huge vertical drop for your first ski day.
 Work your way up literally to the bigger ski mountains as you progress up the ranks from snowplow to carved turns, from green circle to blue square trails to black diamonds.

-10. Remember that you can’t officially “après ski“ and after you have skied – hence the expression.
+10. Remember that you can’t officially “après ski“ until you have skied – hence the expression.